 Are you passionate about making positive changes in the lives of women, girls, and their families in the developing world?
-Do you want to make a difference in the lives of women and girls around the world through awareness raising, fund development, and solidarity?
 Do you want to inspire others to help eliminate global poverty?
 Are you looking to volunteer with one of Canada’s most respected international development and humanitarian agencies?

 If you answered yes to the above questions, Councils for CARE Canada could be for you!
 Councils for CARE Canada are diverse groups of passionate women who come together to raise awareness and support for CARE projects, while learning about the cause and sharing a sense of solidarity with the women and communities they are helping.